schneids111/EMAuxiliary-Workflow/README.md

-# EMAuxiliary Workflow: Preparing, Evaluating, and Integrating Auxiliary Variables in EMA Data
+# EMAuxiliary Workflow: Preparing, Evaluating, and Integrating Auxiliary Variables in EMA Data Analyses

 This repository accompanies the paper: